Ensemble Estimation of Information Divergence: Introduction

 Asymptotic normality has been established for certain appropriately normalized divergences between a specific density estimator and the true density~\cite{berlinet1995l1,berlinet1997asymptotic,bickel1973some}.
 This differs from our setting where we assume that both densities are unknown.
 The asymptotic distributions of the estimators in~\cite{krishnamurthy2014divergence,singh2014exponential,singh2014renyi,nguyen2010div} are currently unknown.
+Thus it is difficult to use these estimators for hypothesis testing, which is crucial in many scientific applications.
 Kandasamy et al~\cite{kandasamy2015nonparametric} prove a central limit theorem for their data-splitting estimator but do not prove similar results for their leave-one-out estimator.
-We establish a central limit theorem for our proposed leave-one-out divergence estimator.
+We establish a central limit theorem for EnDive, which greatly enhances its applicability in scientific settings.

-Divergence functional estimation is also related to the problem of entropy functional estimation which has received a lot of attention.
-Some examples include~\cite{birge1995estimation,gine2008uniform,laurent1996efficient} which used specialized kernel density estimators to achieve the parametric convergence rate when the density has smoothness parameter $s\geq d/4$.
-Sricharan et al~\cite{sricharan2013ensemble} derived an entropy functional estimator that uses a weighted average of an ensemble of bias-corrected estimators.
-While the approach in~\cite{sricharan2013ensemble} requires the density to have smoothness parameter $s\geq d$ in order to achieve the parametric rate, their approach is simpler to implement compared to the estimators in~\cite{birge1995estimation,gine2008uniform,laurent1996efficient} as long as the density support set is known.